r-type/vice3.0-libretro/README.md

 |**JiffyDOS_1571_repl310654.bin**|32 768|41c6cc528e9515ffd0ed9b180f8467c0|
 |**JiffyDOS_1581.bin**|32 768|20b6885c6dc2d42c38754a365b043d71|

 ## Command file operation

-VICE command line options are supported with RetroArch by by placing the desired command line in a text file with a `.cmd` file extension.
-The command line format is as documented in the Vice documentation (see `http://vice-emu.sourceforge.net/vice_6.html`).
+VICE command line options are supported by placing the desired command line in a text file with `.cmd` file extension.
+The command line format is as documented in the [VICE manual](http://vice-emu.sourceforge.net/vice_6.html).

 Using this you can overcome limitations of the GUI and set advanced configurations required for running problematic files.
 Here are a couple of examples for the xvic core: